Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Level 19: Epic Boon

-You gain an [Epic Boon feat](../../option/feat/feat-boon.md) or another feat of your choice for which you qualify.
+You gain an [:option-feat-boon: Epic Boon](../../option/feat/feat-boon.md) feat or another [feat](../../option/feat/index.md) of your choice for which you qualify.
 Boon of Dimensional Travel is recommended.

 ### Level 20: Archdruid